Skills Reference

 Output includes

-• Summary table: One row per change with service, current spend, estimated impact, and confidence
+- Summary table with one row per change showing service, current spend, estimated impact, and confidence

-• Detailed analysis: Per-change breakdown with file/line references, before/after values, baseline data, and reasoning
+- Per-change breakdown with file and line references, before/after values, and reasoning

 Confidence levels